-That way, you can go eat and shop and spend more money – at least I am pretty sure that’s the reason Disney invented it.
+That way, you can go to eat and shop and spend more money – at least I am pretty sure that’s the reason Disney invented it.

 BUT, lately, I really started to notice that FastPass lines were LONG.
 We waited almost a half an hour in the Matterhorn FastPass line (keeping in mind, that night only one side was working and the ride had been broken a lot of the day), but many times the FastPass wait time was over 15 minutes.
 One time we walked up to Space Mountain to see the FastPass line extending well down the corridor vs the standby line being able to easily walk up.

-PRO TIP: I think people were just confused how to scan – we’ll talk more about that.
+PRO TIP: I think people were just confused about how to scan – we’ll talk more about that.
 Or, they just got into the line because they figured it was the one to be in.
 An easy mindset to get into in Disneyland.

-How to Use your MaxPass:
+How to Use A MaxPass: